The London Stock Exchange offers special listings for private companies - ExBulletin

 Shares of private companies would trade publicly between one and five days in each trading window, once a month or quarterly, or every six months.
 The companies would not be subject to the same degree of regulatory oversight as a fully-listed company, requirements which the startup founders say are a deterrent to listing shares.

-The new type of venue would serve as a stepping stone between private and fully public markets, the LSE wrote in a document it sent to the FCA and the Treasury on December 21.
-It should be seen as an improvement to the current options available to businesses. seek to raise capital without imposing regulation that will impede growth.
+The new venue type would act as a stepping stone between private and fully public markets,” the LSE wrote in a document it sent to the FCA and the Treasury on December 21.
+It should be seen as an improvement to the current options available to companies looking to raise capital without imposing regulation that will stunt growth.”

 Startup founders, their employees, and early-stage investors could raise money by selling shares to retail and institutional investors.
 Large private companies could also access the public market under the proposal.
-Tech companies such as banking app Revolut, giant Klarna Buy Now Pay Later and money transfer startup Wise could have used this route to raise money for their shareholders, the LSE said in the proposal.
+Tech companies such as banking app Revolut, buy-it-now giant and later Klarna and money transfer startup Wise could have used this route to raise money for their shareholders, the LSE said in the proposal.

-An LSE spokesperson said there is potential for additional routes to market to support the widest range of businesses throughout their funding lifecycle, including helping them move through from private markets to public markets and even vice versa.
+An LSE representative said there is potential for additional routes to market to support the widest range of businesses throughout their funding life cycle, including helping them transition from private market to the public market, and even vice versa.”

 The program would require regulatory approval and legislative changes.